 Belarusian flag carrier Belavia cancels flights to eight countries -statement

 MOSCOW, May 27 (Reuters) - Belarusian national flag carrier Belavia said on Thursday it had been forced to cancel flights to eight countries from May 27 to Oct.
-30 due to flight bans.
+30 due to European flight bans, including flights to Kaliningrad, Russia's Baltic enclave.

 The European Union has urged its airlines to avoid Belarus and its airspace amid outrage over Sunday's forced landing in Minsk of a Ryanair RYA.I jet en route to Lithuania from Greece and the arrest of a dissident journalist on board.